 Now that Zayd has made the Gold Team, he’s hustling hard and loving every minute of the season.
 But when team starts to struggle, Zayd can’t help wondering if it has something to do with him.
 Even worse, his best friend Adam suddenly starts acting like he doesn’t care about basketball anymore, even though they are finally teammates.
 He stops playing basketball with Zayd at recess and starts hanging out with other kids.
 Then, Adam up and quits the Gold Team to play football instead.

-From the critically acclaimed author of Amina’s Voice comes the second book in an exciting new middle grade series about a scrawny fourth-grader with big dreams of basketball stardom.
+From the critically acclaimed author of Amina’s Voice comes the first book in an exciting new middle grade series about a scrawny fourth-grader with big dreams of basketball stardom.

 Join the youngest crew of astronauts ever to make the trip to Mars!
 Faced with fearsome dangers and difficult decisions, your choices will determine your fate on the Red Planet.
 Will you achieve the mission and return home to Earth safely, successfully earning the title of the youngest astronaut ever to make it to Mars?
 Or will you be forced to turn back early?
 This thrilling adventure offers twenty-two possible endings, but only ONE leads to the ultimate success!